-If you’re not quite sure of the answer, check out our 4th annual listing below of shuls and minyanim in the Greater Minneapolis-St. Paul area that are opening their doors and hearts to you so that you’ll have a home for the holidays.
+Below, check out our 5th annual listing below of shuls and minyanim in the Greater Minneapolis-St. Paul area that are opening their doors and hearts to you so that you’ll have a home for the holidays.

 And, don’t worry if a community you were interested in checking out doesn’t appear below.
 Some weren’t able to get back to us by the time we ‘went to press’ but we’ve never heard of anybody being turned away if arrangements have been made in advance.
 You can always check out our list of Twin Cities Synagogues if you don’t see the one you were searching for and contact the office to inquire on your own.

 Note: if you’re a community leader and would like to be added to the listing below, please email [email protected] with the information and any relevant website links.
 The listings will be updated on an ongoing basis.